junwonjoon/CS399_Module7_Homework/README.md

 This version introduces `typing_extensions` for enhanced compatibility with Python versions prior to 3.10, diverging from the traditional `typing` module to ensure a smoother experience across different Python environments.

 **Important**: If you've directly downloaded the files from GitHub, ensure that `short_glove.txt` is present and contains approximately 300MB of data to avoid any runtime issues.
+You can click on the button right top corner to `download raw`.
+The loading for the download takes around 15 seconds, please be patient.
+Thank you.

 ## Installation